 The Sonora Tap Room, also downtown, is a small tap room featuring 20 different beers on tap, a wide variety of cans and bottles, and a great selection of red and white wines in a relaxed, dog-friendly atmosphere.

 A visit to Sonora isn’t complete without taking the short drive to Indigeny Reserve.
 Indigeny Reserve’s organic hard apple cider does not disappoint!
 Distilled carefully with pride and love on the family-owned and operated property, the cider pairs perfectly with a relaxing picnic on their spacious, beautiful grounds or on a nice hike around the orchards.
 Not only do they produce hard ciders, they also have their own vodka and brandy creations.
-The outdoor spaces are dog-friendly.
+The outdoor spaces are dog-friendly, and there is a mountain biking trail and disc golf course on the property.

 Tip to Thirsty Adventurers: Sign up for the Tuolumne County Craft Beverage Trail to find discounts at local wineries, breweries, and cider distillery and earn points toward prizes as you explore Tuolumne County.
-Check-in at every business and receive a free branded t-shirt!
+Check-in at five businesses and receive a free branded t-shirt!

 Traveling and exploring will always make you hungry.
 Sonora has a wide array of unique food options and distinctive eateries that will make dining a memorable part of your trip.
 Take a look at the options here.